vmware-archive/kubeless/docs/kubeless-functions.md

 # Kubeless Functions

 Functions are the main entity in Kubeless.
-It is possible to write Functions in different languages but all of them share common properties like the general interface, the default timeout our the runtime UID.
-In this document we are going to explain these common features and different runtimes availables in Kubeless.
+It is possible to write Functions in different languages but all of them share common properties like the generic interface, the default timeout or the runtime UID.
+In this document we are going to explain some these common properties and different runtimes availables in Kubeless.
 You can find in depth details about the Function specification [here](/docs/advanced-function-deployment).

 ## Functions Interface